Moze-Code/Moze-Code/README.md

 - 👋 Hi, I’m Omoze Oyarebu
 - 👀 I’m interested in ...learning how to use Computer's to automate tasks in my life
-- 🌱 I’m currently learning ...
-HTML, CSS, and Flask for a web app personal project
+- 🌱 I’m currently learning ... mobile development frameworks for a personal project
 - 💞️ I’m looking for...Tech Internships
 - 📫 How to reach me ...Oyarebuo@gmail.com